sindhu-rajesh/StarNine-Clinic/Learn.md

    - Once you're satisfied, click the "Create pull request" button to submit your pull request.

 9. **Wait for Review:**
     Your pull request will now be available for review by the project maintainers.
-They may provide feedback or ask for changes before merging your pull request into the main branch of the RAPIDOC-HEALTHCARE-WEBSITE- repository.
+They may provide feedback or ask for changes before merging your pull request into the main branch of the StarNine-HEALTHCARE-WEBSITE- repository.

 ## **Issue Report Process 📌**